 Having someone to reach out to is so essential, it could be another stay at home mom, a family member, a neighbor.
-Anyone someone that you can talk with about your day, I found one of the hardest parts of being a stay at home mom was the isolation.
+Anyone that you can talk with about your day, I found one of the hardest parts of being a stay at home mom was the isolation.
 At work, I had co-workers to chat with, have lunch with, go for an after-work drink.
-Now my co-works scream at me to get snacks and poop there pants.
+Now my co-works scream at me to get snacks and poop their pants.
 It can be lonely.
-Finding someone else to visit or chat with a couple times of the week, even if its just text messages really help.
+Finding someone else to visit or chat with a couple times of the week, even if its just text messages really can help.

 As your kids age things will change and life will get a little less hectic, Stay Strong Mama!

 Are you a stay-at-home Mom?
 What challenges do you face?
 Comment below!